obygirl81/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-A simple professional portfolio site with links to the projects that I have completed Technologies/Libraries/Frameworks Used are:
+A simple professional portfolio site with links to the projects that I have completed.
+Technologies/Libraries/Frameworks Used are:
 •	HTML
 •	CSS